Leonard-P/Catlab/README.md

 ### AI to identify missing cats

 # Who is supposed to read this?
 Primarily, this project adresses people who provide a service where cat owners can post lost reports so that poeple who find a cat can identify its owner.
-If you are such a person and you woud like to enhance the user experience with AI, this is the right place to go. <br>
+If you are such a person and you woud like to enhance the user experience with Artificial Intelligence, this is the right place to go. <br>
 But you may also use the model for your next AI project, like a cat flap with face recognition. :D

 # Our goal